 Honestly, sentiment aside, Igbo are "a dot in a circle" without the South-south.
 We may have access to the sea, but without South-south, there won’t be access to our planes to land in “Biafra-land”.

-How about our assets and businesses that littered all over Nigeria?
+How about our assets and businesses that are littered all over Nigeria?
 Perhaps, another abandoned property saga looming – a subtle threat in Buhari’s statement.

 Most times, Buhari talks in a manner that projects him as arrogant.
-But when you analyse the so called ‘arrogant’ person, it will be evident that he is covering up his feelings of ineptitude.
+But when you analyse the so-called ‘arrogant’ person, it will be evident that he is covering up his feelings of ineptitude.

 If Buhari’s "a dot in a circle" statement is not a sign of ineptitude, he ought to have known that the so-called South-south are diverse people.
 All of them have their peculiar interests.